jamby1100/websocket-poc/RIDER_DRIVER_GUIDE.md

-# Joyride WebSocket - Rider-Driver Booking System Guide
+# WebSocket - Rider-Driver Booking System Guide

 A real-time WebSocket-based trip booking system for riders and drivers, built with Socket.IO and Node.js.